chdaksh01/Scheduleit-myrepo/README.md

 # Scheduleit-myrepo
 # A web app that helps you organise your day, weekend and more!
 Get organised!
-Features- Sorts all the events according to their start time.
+Feature- Sorts all the events according to their start time.
 # Made by-
 Daksh Chaudhary
 Mathematics and Computing Part 1